 1976 Ferrari Dino 308 GT4 Coupe

-Ferrari’s replacement for the 246 series, badged the 308 GT4 Dino, was a break with tradition for the legendary Maranello marque in more ways then one.
-The styling was entrusted to Bertone for the first time, who created a sharper edged, more contemporary look than the flowing curves of earlier Pininfarina designs.
-Whilst retaining the mid-engined layout of the 246, the new 308 GT4 had the added versatility of occasional rear seats and was somewhat optimistically described as a 2+2.
-The 308 GT4 has added significance as the first production Ferrari model powered by a V8, the 90-degree unit featuring twin overhead camshafts per bank, four twin-choke Weber 40DCNF carburettors and a compression ratio of 8.8:1.
-Developing a healthy output of 255 bhp and mounted transversely, the motor was mated to a five-speed transmission operated via the traditional slotted gate.
-The 308 GT4 also featured rack and pinion steering, fully independent suspension with unequal length wishbones, coil springs and hydraulic shock absorbers plus anti-roll bars front and rear.
+Marking a break with tradition, Ferrari turned to Bertone to style the replacement for the much-loved 246 Dino in the early 1970s and the new 308 GT4 broke with tradition in another key department, with the 246's V6 replaced by an altogether more powerful 3-litre V8, the first Ferrari road car to use this engine configuration.
+Whilst retaining the mid-engined layout of the 246, the GT4 also had occasional rear seats - Ferrari somewhat optimistically catalogued it as a 2+2.
+Bertone's design was a very much a product of the 1970s, with a sharper edged, more contemporary look than the flowing curves of earlier Pininfarina designs.
+The 90-degree V8 turned out to be a classic engine, going on to power generations of Ferraris, with quad overhead camshafts, four twin-choke Weber 40DCNF carburettors and a compression ratio of 8.8:1 for a healthy output of 255 bhp.
+Mounted transversely, the motor was mated to a five-speed transmission, with the traditional Ferrari slotted gate.
+The 308 GT4 featured rack and pinion steering, fully independent race-derived suspension with unequal length wishbones, coil springs and hydraulic shock absorbers plus anti-roll bars front and rear.
 The Dino had disc brakes all round and the alloy rims were shod with XWX Michelins.
-Competing with Maserati’s Merak and the Lamborghini Urracco, the new Dino was significantly quicker than both its rivals, with a 0-100 km/h time of 6.4 seconds and a top speed in excess of 250 km/h.
-Despite early misgivings around the styling, the Dino proved a resounding success, with just over 2826 sold in seven years of production and the model was the first in a long line of V8-powered Ferraris that continues right up to the latest 488.
-The Dino is practical (it has a decent sized boot and the rear seats provided additional luggage space), relatively simple of maintain and best of all, still affordable, making it a great first Ferrari.
-The Bertone styling has aged gracefully and the renewed interest in the 308 GT4 has been reflected in the way prices have begun to appreciate in recent years.
+Competing with Maserati's Merak and the Lamborghini Urracco, the new Dino was significantly quicker than both its rivals, with a 0-100 km/h time of 6.4 seconds and a top speed in excess of 250 km/h.
+Despite some early misgivings around the styling, the Dino proved a resounding success, with just over 2,826 sold in seven years of production.
+The Dino is practical (it has a decent sized boot and the rear seats provided additional luggage space), relatively simple of maintain and very affordable, making it a great first Ferrari.
+The Bertone styling has aged gracefully and the renewed interest in the 308 GT4 has been reflected in the way prices have turned around in recent years.